 During a visit to Hong Kong with Master Chu Gin Soon in 1983, John was introduced to Grandmaster Yeung Sau Chung and allowed to see Grandmaster Yeung Sau Chung practice with Gin Soon Chu.
 On this same trip, Master Yeung Sau Chung allowed John and others traveling with Master Chu to practice push-hands with his daughter, Yeung Ma Lee.
 It was an unforgettable experience!
 In 1999, John accompanied Gin Soon Chu to Hong Kong to visit the Yeung family again where he once more practiced with now Grandmaster Yeung Ma Lee.

-Subsequently, upon his retirement, Master Chu gave John permission to continue his training with Grandmaster Yeung Ma Lee which he does to this present day by traveling every year to Hong Kong.
+Subsequently, upon his retirement, Master Chu gave John permission to continue his training with Grandmaster Yeung Ma Lee.